 Generally speaking, an older vehicle refers to a non classic/antique vehicle that is 12-30 years old.
 Most insurance providers will ask for an insurance inspection to be done on a vehicle once they reach twelve years old.

-What is the difference between a classic/antique vehicle and older vehicle?
+What is the difference between a classic/antique vehicle and an older vehicle?

 The next important distinction to make is the difference between a classic vehicle and an old vehicle.
 A classic car is generally defined as a vehicle that is at least twenty years old and has historical, cultural, or aesthetic value.
 Classic cars are typically rare or unique, and may have been produced in limited quantities.
 They often have distinct styling or features that set them apart from other cars of their era, and may be sought after by collectors or enthusiasts.